ebuganik/guitar-effects-adsp-21489/README.md

 ### C
 <p align="justify"> It's necessary to install CrossCore® Embedded Studio, which serves as an Integrated Development Environment (IDE), specialized for working with DSP processors.
 Clone the repository and open project within CCES.
-To run 'Debug', Debug Configuration needs to be set to SHARC -> ADSP-21489 -> EZ-KIT or Simulation.
+Build project, and to run 'Debug', set Debug Configuration to SHARC -> ADSP-21489 -> EZ-KIT or Simulation.
 For the purposes of this project, ADSP-21489 EzKit board was used.

 NOTE: Files with processed samples are located in the Debug folder of CCES project.